This tutorial will tell you how to paint, in order to add color to the Shapeways White, Versatile Plastic material.

 The material has a powdery feel to it because it a nylon powder(polyamide 12) that is sintered by a laser.

 There are several types of paint that you can use to paint our White, Versatile Plastic

 currently we have one tutorial that will deal with acrylic paints

 Acrylic paint is one of the most common paint types.
 We have found that the best results occur when you use modeling paints.
 We liked the Tamiya Color Acrylic paints and were particularly impressed with the Revell Aqua Color line.

 We tested both solvent and water based acrylics and could generally not find a noticeable difference in performance.
 Solvent based acrylics are flammable though, worse for your health and worse for the environment so avoid them if you can.

-White, Strong & Flexible(SLS, Nylon 12, polyamide 12 etc.)is a porous material made from a powder that is sintered by a laser.
+White, Versatile Plastic(SLS, Nylon 12, polyamide 12 etc.)is a porous material made from a powder that is sintered by a laser.

 Because of this the material “sucks in” paint.
 Thin layers of your model are easily penetrated by paint.

 The model below shows a 2mm thick part painted on one side.